donxw/ESPNOW_RC_Car/README.md

 espnow.h - here is the tutorial I used:  https://randomnerdtutorials.com/esp-now-esp8266-nodemcu-arduino-ide/
 The car uses the ESP8266 commands and the Remote Control uses the ESP32 commands

 No library is needed for the NodeMCU motor driver board.
-The motor driver is an L293D as follows:
+The motor driver is an L293D controlled as follows:

 *Motor A*
 *   Direction A - Pin 0 (D3) - Boolean 0 or 1 to change direction